miroculus/GNAT/GNAT/documentation/README.txt

 Several such classes are provided for users not interested in developing their own pipelines, but would rather ran GNAT as-is, using predefined filtering steps and output formats.
-Probably the most useful supported in/output formats are plain text to tabular, and XML to XML:
+Probably the most useful supported in/output formats are plain text with tabular output, and XML input with XML output:
 - JustAnnotate: takes a directory of *.txt files as input, runs GNAT on each such text file, and prints a list of recognized genes and IDs in a tabular format.
 To see examples, take a look at the files in the folders texts/test/